halcin/dependa/README.md

 # Dependa
-Identitfy and categorize Node.js dependencies (builtins, third parties..)
+Identify and categorize Node.js dependencies (builtins, third parties..).
+The module and the code has been inspired by [builtins](https://github.com/juliangruber/builtins) and [builtin-modules](https://github.com/sindresorhus/builtin-modules).

+## Features
+- Several ways to use the API (**get** and **is**).
+- First class support of Node.js protocol `node:`.
+- Wider API not limited/restricted to Node.js core.

 ## Getting Started